oist/optinist/docs/for_developers/architecture.md

       - wrappers: functions for algorithm nodes.
     - optinist: modules specific to calcium imaging data processing domain.
 It has same structure as common.
   - config: configuration files.
+    - `standalone-logging.yaml`: logging config for standalone mode.
+In standalone mode, logs are sent to streams.
+    - `logging.yaml`: logging config for multi-user mode.
+In multi-user mode, logs are sent to file (in `logs` dir). log file rotation settings are included.
+      - you can manage log configurations by editing these files.
+    - auth: put Firebase authentication secret files.
+    - docker: backend Dockerfiles for each environment.
   - test_data: test data for unit tests.
   - tests: unit tests.
   - `__main__.py`: entry point of backend in production.